SagarBShinde/api-automation/README.md

 1. Download project
 2. Open Terminal and Navigate to the project directoty
 3. Run command "mvn test"
-4. This will run 2 feature file as follos
+4. This will run 2 feature file as follows
    - userManagement.feature
    - petManagement.feature